aflak-vis/aflak/README.md

 cargo run --release
 ```

-**NB**: The first time you run aflak, the window layout will be completely
+**NB**: The first time you run aflak, the window layout may not be what you
-messed up.
-You will need to resize all the windows with the mouse only the
+prefer.
+You may want to resize / move some windows with the mouse the
 very first time your run aflak.
-This needs to be fixed.
 Hopefully, aflak remembers the arrangement of your windows between sessions.

 ## Development